OpenGVLab/InternVL/README.md

 ## News🚀🚀🚀

 - `2024/02/12`: InternVL-Chat-V1.2 has been released, utilizing [Nous-Hermes-2-Yi-34B](https://huggingface.co/NousResearch/Nous-Hermes-2-Yi-34B) as the LLM.
-In most benchmarks, our InternVL-Chat-V1.2 achieves better performance than LLaVA-NeXT-34B.
+It achieves 51.6 on MMMU val and 82.3 on MMBench test.
 For more details, please refer to our [blog](BLOG.md) or try our [demo](https://internvl.opengvlab.com/).
 The model is now available on [HuggingFace](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1-2), and both training/evaluation data and scripts are open-sourced.
 - `2024/02/04`: [InternVL-Chat-V1.1](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1-1) achieves 44.67% on [MMVP](https://github.com/tsb0601/MMVP), higher than GPT-4V!
 - `2024/01/27`: We release 448 resolution model, achieving 76.6 on MMBench dev, see [here](https://github.com/OpenGVLab/InternVL/tree/main/internvl_chat#-evaluation-chinese-models).
 - `2024/01/24`: InternVL-Chat-V1.1 is released, it supports Chinese and has stronger OCR capability, see [here](https://huggingface.co/OpenGVLab/InternVL-Chat-Chinese-V1-1) or try our [demo](https://internvl.opengvlab.com/).